 Just when you think you’ve run out of room for a bookcase, think again.
-We found six highly unusual and intriguing locations for shelves that can do job one and even help improve the architecture of a room.
+We found six highly unusual and intriguing bookcase ideas for locations where shelves that can do their job and even help improve the architecture of a room.
 Using dark wood unifies the enormous bookcase built under the roof in a European attic room [top] and gives it a dynamic shape.
 This could work in a bonus room, even with a lower ceiling.

 A shallow space between two uneven walls is just deep enough to sandwich in shelves.
 Walls with troublesome bump outs can even be disguised this way.